baalimago/repeater/README.md

 # repeater
-A tool which repeats a command n amounts of time.
+A tool which repeats a command n amounts of time, with paralellisation and slight tweaks.

 ![repeatoopher](./img/repeatoopher.jpg)